 Industry standard: most solar panel manufacturers leave the workmanship warranty up to the installation company.

 More often than not, solar installers are the sole party responsible for providing workmanship–or labor–warranties for your solar installation – they’re performing the actual installation work, after all!
 However, a small number of solar panel manufacturers offer an extra safeguard by tacking on their own workmanship warranty coverage.
 When applicable, it’s typically only an option if you work with specific installers in a manufacturer’s certified network: they’re putting their brand name and reputation behind their work, and want to make sure they can stand by the installer performing the installation.

 Limitations and exceptions

-Industry standard: every warranty–including solar panel warranties–have limitations and exceptions.
+Industry standard: every warranty–including a solar panel warranty–has limitations and exceptions.

 If you’ve taken the time to read any warranty document–solar panel or otherwise–you won’t be surprised to find that manufacturers include limitations and exceptions to their warranty agreements.
 These limitations aren’t meant to make it difficult for you or other customers to take advantage of the offering; at the end of the day, companies need to protect themselves from unreasonable claims.

 Warranty limitations and void clauses vary from company to company, but here are a few to keep an eye out for: